felixbuenemann/vblob/README.md

                     "ec_exepath": "<path to ec js file, default is `drivers/fs/fs_ec.js` >", "ec_interval": <ms per ec execution, default is `1,500` (1.5 sec) >,
-                    "quota": <maximum number of bytes allowed to store, default is 100MB >, "obj_limit" : <maximum number of blobs allowed to store, default is 10,000 >
+                    "quota": <maximum number of bytes allowed to store, default is 100MB >, "obj_limit" : <maximum number of blobs allowed to store, default is 10,000 >, "seq_host" : <ip/hostname for the sequence server, default is localhost>, "seq_port" : <port for the sequence server, default is 9876>, "meta_host" : <ip/hostname for the metadata server, default is lcoalhost>, "meta_port" : <port for the metadata server, default is 9877>, "single_home" : <if we want to run every component in a single node, default is true>
                 }
             }
         },